-Take a personal, behind the scenes tour with a bat expert at the Bat Zone and experience fruit bats in flight, sugar gliders, owls, a two-toed sloth and see the largest bats in the world!
-Come see our colony of Vampire bats and meet our newest resident: Sebastian the skunk!
-Explore various ecosystems and learn how you can make a difference through conservation and habitat preservation.
+Take a personal, behind the scenes tour with a bat expert at the Bat Zone and experience fruit bats in flight, owls, flying squirrels, owls, a two-toed sloth and the largest bats in the world!
+You can even meet a colony of Vampire bats!
+Learn about these unique nighttime animals as you explore this nocturnal animal sanctuary.

 Grades pre K-1st

 Can you fly with your hands?
 Bats can!
 Meet live bats from around the world and observe the many similarities and differences between these flying mammals.
 This program will engage early learners in a positive, first experience with bats.